|

-Tan Son Nhut Air Base was a huge military installation
+Tan Son Nhut AB Air Base was a huge military installation

 located outside of Saigon.
 It was also the airport for the city of Saigon.